- Q: How does Holy Trinity School implement technology into the curriculum?

 - Q: Does Holy Trinity School offer extracurricular activities focused on the arts?

-A: Holy Trinity School students participate in extracurricular activities focused on the arts, including band, drama, bell choir, and Spirit Choir.
+A: Holy Trinity School students participate in extracurricular activities focused on the arts, including band, drama, and Spirit Choir.
 Yearly concerts at Christmas and in the spring showcase our students’ musical abilities.

 - Q: Does Holy Trinity School offer extracurricular activities focused on service?